strata-mvc/strata/docs/models_queries.md

 ?>
 ~~~

-Every view and template files would then call the centralized `MyProject\Model\Artist::findPublished()` ensuring the query is always correct, testable and unique.
+Every view and template files would then call the centralized `App\Model\Artist::findPublished()` ensuring the query is always correct, testable and unique.
 Note however, the internal `Query` class is a preferred method of handling `WP_Query` assignments.

 ## Preferred Query class